SahilKarne/Deep-Learning/Sequence_Text_Prediction_using_LSTM/README.md

 - A comprehensive README file (this document) summarizing the entire project.
 - A declaration of academic integrity confirming the work is original.

-**Declaration:**
-I, [Your Full Name], confirm that the work submitted in this assignment is my own and adheres to academic integrity guidelines.

-## Repository Link
-The complete project is available on GitHub: [https://github.com/SiddheshKotwal/Deep-Learning/tree/master/Lab_Assignment_5](https://github.com/SiddheshKotwal/Deep-Learning/tree/master/Lab_Assignment_5)

 ---

-Feel free to update the repository link and other placeholders with your personal details.
-This README serves as an all-in-one document that provides an overview, technical details, and insights into the project.